SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part4-free-portfolio-template-html-css-javascript.md

 JavaScript can target each HTML tag and CSS selector.
 It can target these tags and selectors because browsers read HTML and CSS and converts these files into a Document Object Model (DOM).

 The DOM, is like a tree is representing every branch of the HTML document and its CSS styling.
 This DOM-tree is stored in memory or the cache of the computer.
+The DOM is an API, that queries HTML and CSS and returns an object, of all the HTML elements on a page in a tree-like structure.JavaScript accesses this DOM-tree and then is run on each node (the individual HTML elements on a page) and then mutates or changes the node's behaviour.
+The DOM-tree is mutated or morphed, node by node (or HTML element by HTML element) in this process of hydration.

 This illustration from FreeCodeCamp [https://www.freecodecamp.org/]shows how the tree cascades from the head (and the meta-data in the boiler plate) to the body and all the elements within the body tags.